Skip to main content

 Command history

-• Note: History expansion (!) is disabled by default
+• History expansion with ! is disabled by default

 Reverse search with Ctrl+R

-2. Type query: Enter text to search for in previous commands - the search term will be highlighted in matching results
+2. Type query: enter text to search for in previous commands.
+The search term is highlighted in matching results

 • Press Tab or Esc to accept the current match and continue editing